Logging to produce wood products is one major, historic component of managing national forests.

-Under the two terms of the Bush Administration, “use” groups were highly favored with policies and decisions aimed to produce more logging, mining, grazing, and motorized recreation use.
+Under the two terms of the Bush Administration, “pro-industry” groups were highly favored with policies and decisions aimed to produce more logging, mining, grazing, and motorized recreation use.

-Under the Obama Administration, rhetoric clearly shifted to give stronger support to protecting the environment.
-Actual changes in policies have not yet matched the conservation promises.
+Under the Obama Administration, national forest management shifted to give stronger support to protecting the environment.

 CSERC has consistently supported a moderate level of thinning logging projects within the Stanislaus Forest, especially when extra protection is provided for wildlife.
 Our staff recognizes that frequent wildfires historically kept many areas of the forest open and park-like.
-Without frequent low-intensity fire, the conifer forests often become choked with thickets of understory trees.
+Without frequent low-intensity fire, the conifer forests often become choked with thickets of understory trees or become dense thickets of crowded medium and small trees.
 Not only do those trees compete for limited moisture during dry years, they can serve as ladder fuels that can carry flames into the canopy of mature, over-story trees.

 Two local forest collaborative groups focused on the management of Stanislaus Forest lands have openly embraced plans for the Forest Service to do more science-based thinning logging.
 This is the opposite of clearcuts (which CSERC strongly opposes).
 By opening up many overgrown forest areas while leaving all of the larger trees for wildlife and scenic values, the Forest Service can provide wood for the American people in an ecological way that actually improves, rather than harms, forest health.
 Not all areas in the forest should be managed by thinning logging treatments, but applying such projects to the areas with the least environmental constraints can lead to middle ground benefits to the forest environment as well as to the local economy.